DaymareOn/Diplomacy/oolite.oxp.Day.Diplomacy.oxp/Diplomacy_readme.txt

 ==============================
 Changelog

+0.7     Improvement, flavor: added a F4 Strategic Map, showing links between systems nearer than 7.
+The relation between systems is currently based on their government.
 0.6     Improvement, flavor: tax amount depends on the time spent since the last taxation.
         Improvement, speed: major refactor to remove closures, dereferences, JSON (de)serialization special functions.
 0.5     Bugfix manifest.plist for the oxz manager.